Our Services

 Obstetrics

-Assistance during labour, correction of malpositioning and postpartum management.
-Postpartum care can include management of prolapses, retained placenta, tearing, uterine infections, ketosis, etc.
+Postpartum care; include management of prolapses, retained placenta, tearing, uterine infections, ketosis, etc.

 Neonatal Care